First Year Typography Assignment

 I came into the Graphic Design program with some fairly strong drawing skills.

-You don’t have to be a visual artist to be a graphic designer but I definitely found that it really helped me produce well thought out pieces.
-When I was younger, almost all of my drawings were from photographs, I had a hard time thinking of an idea and actually being able to draw it, and have it look the way I wanted without looking at something.
-I always saw imitation as a weakness and never saw myself as a real artist.
-I thought that if I looked at something, then it was cheating, but over the course of time I realized that the easier it got to draw photos, the easier it became to start drawing on my own.
-For every copy of a piece I made, I would then draw something in my own style.
-I also realized fairly recently that there is nothing wrong with using references for your art.
-I would never have known how to draw the face of an Orangutan, my animal portrait probably would have ended up looking like a strange unknown species of primate if I hadn’t collected photos and studied them.
+You don’t have to be a visual artist to be a graphic designer but I definitely found that it helped me produce more well thought out pieces.
+When I was younger, almost all of my drawings were from photographs, I had a hard time thinking of an idea and actually drawing it out to look the way I envisioned it in my mind.
+I always thought of imitation as a weakness and never saw myself as a real artist because I always needed some kind of reference to look at.
+I believed that if I looked at something, then it was cheating and it didn’t count as art, but over the course of time my views on this topic have shifted.
+All of my years of drawing magazine ads and photographs have actually made drawing out my own ideas a lot easier.
+For every copy of a piece I made, I was learning something new about light, shape, characteristics,proportions, etc. Fairly recently I have come to terms with the fact that there is nothing wrong with using references for your art.
+I would never have known how to draw the face of an Orangutan for my school assigned animal portrait, it probably would have ended up looking like some strange unknown species of primate if I hadn’t collected photos and studied them.

 Even when you have strong skills, never give in and think that its good enough the way it is.
 There is ALWAYS room for improvement, the harder you are on your own art, the better you will become as an artist.